nguyenliliana/ersp-research-log/ersp-research-log-w23.md

 *5. octopus attacking golden gate bridge, vector art, 8k, trending on artstation*

 *Q: With temperature 0, generate me a prompt for A photo of the Golden Gate bridge.*

+The nonstrategic approach obviously did not work since I did not demonstrate to ChatGPT what I wanted it to do with the five examples.
+Since the quality of prompts on Lexica varies, my goal with Lexica examples is for ChatGPT to extract the prompt modifiers and consider them as suggestions.
+I was thinking that this would be helpful with bizzare user prompts that ChatGPT would not understand.

 **Tues Feb 28: Try OpenAI Playground, Teach Prompt Parameter, Temperature 0**